The 3Rs of Grade 1 for new parents. Pretty useful for other parents too!

 includes packing lunches, packing school bags (the night before) and making sure we are out the door in time.
 We rehearsed this routine before school started and did a few dry runs to see if we would make it to school on time given the morning traffic.
 Running late for school leaves everyone feeling flustered and unsettled which is not a great way to start the day.

 Our rehearsals allowed us to make all the necessary changes to our routine before the big day.
 The 3Rs helped make the first day one that was eagerly anticipated and enjoyed.Did your child start a new school this year?
-Share in the comment box below, or mail us on firstname.lastname@example.org
+Share you images, videos comments and stories , by emailing firstname.lastname@example.org we might publish your response.